 1. New account applications and activations

-Definition: how many customers request to open a new bank account, complete that application, and then “activate” their account.
+Definition: how many customers request to open a new bank account, complete the application, and then “activate” their account.
 The definition of activation will vary from bank to bank, but it’s usually something more than just the first login.

 Your number of new accounts is a good topline metric to establish “business as usual.”
-Are new customers able to find and navigate your digital channels, and apply to open an account?
+Are new customers able to find and navigate your digital channels, and easily apply to open an account?
 The volume of applications will give you a sense of any change in topline demand, but it’s also important to monitor the completion rate of the application process, or if there is friction that your digital team can work to smooth over.

 Finally, users need to activate their accounts.
 Your company may have an existing definition of an “activated” account, likely including elements such as “has deposited money” or “has configured online bill pay.”
 This conversion metric will help you understand the efficacy of your digital channels based on whether or not customers are able to complete these key workflows.